 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Blackstone is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Blackstone is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Blackstone who work in office and administrative support (13.53%), sales jobs (12.21%), and business and financial occupations (7.59%).
+Overall, Blackstone is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Blackstone who work in office and administrative support (11.37%), sales jobs (9.77%), and management occupations (8.76%).

 Also of interest is that Blackstone has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Blackstone in 2010 was $33,897, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $135,588 for a family of four.
-However, Blackstone contains both very wealthy and poor people as well.
+The per capita income in Blackstone in 2018 was $40,889, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $163,556 for a family of four.

 The people who call Blackstone home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blackstone residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Blackstone include French, French Canadian, Italian, and English.
+Important ancestries of people in Blackstone include Irish, French, Italian, French Canadian, and English.

 The most common language spoken in Blackstone is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.